Zdscsf/Roblox-Script/README.md

 # Roblox-Script

-# ZD Hub | No Key / No Linkvertise / Free
+# ZD Hub | No Key / No Linkvertise / Free / Only Join Discord
 The ZD Hub is a powerful script designed for Roblox exploit users, providing privileged access to a constantly evolving collection of over 21 games.
 Each game is meticulously updated every week to ensure an optimal gaming experience.
 Whether you're a passionate player or a Roblox game developer, the ZD Hub offers advanced features and unmatched flexibility to explore and enjoy various games within the Roblox universe.

 Features: